Do NOT Use Ice Melt On New Concrete, And Here’s Why!

 But the safety conversation doesn’t stop at concrete.
 What about your four-legged companions?

-Is Salt Bad for Dogs?
-And Is Calcium Chloride Safe for Pets?
+Is Calcium Chloride Safe for Pets?
+Understanding the Risks of Salt

 Let’s be honest: traditional ice melts weren’t made with paws in mind.
 The harsh truth?
 Is salt bad for dogs?
 Absolutely.
 Even limited contact can dry out their pads, cause cracking, and lead to painful burns.
 Ingestion—whether from licking their paws or eating ice melt off the ground—can cause stomach distress, vomiting, or worse.